What if I Can’t Afford My Medicare Coverage? – Frequently Asked Questions

-- Qualified Medicare Beneficiary (QMB): The QMB program may help pay Medicare costs such as Part A deductibles, Medicare Part B premiums and deductibles, and coinsurance and deductibles for Medicare coverage (Part A and Part B).
+- Qualified Medicare Beneficiary (QMB): The QMB program may help pay Medicare costs such as Part A deductibles, Medicare Part B premiums and deductibles, and coinsurance, copayments and deductibles for Medicare coverage (Part A and Part B).

 - Specified Low-income Medicare Beneficiary (SLMB): This program may help pay your Medicare Part B Premium.

-- Qualifying Individual (QI-1) Program: Under this program, benefits may be granted on a first-come, first-served basis.
+- Qualifying Individual (QI-1) Program: Under this program, applications may be granted on a first-come, first-served basis, with priority given to people who go QI benefits the prior year.
 Even if you’re enrolled in the QI-1 program, you must re-apply each year.
 Medicaid beneficiaries are not eligible.
 It may help pay your Medicare Part B Premium.